Assistant Research Professor, University of Maryland - Department of Geographical Sciences

-Michael Humber is a Senior Faculty Specialist and Instructor who has been at the University of Maryland since Fall 2007.
+Michael Humber is an Assistant Research Professor and Instructor who has been at the University of Maryland since Fall 2007.
 He started research with the Department of Geographical Sciences in Fall 2010 as an undergraduate intern.
 Initially, his work was focused on photointerpreting wildfire burn scars in Landsat images to create a validation dataset for the MODIS Collection 5.1 MCD45A1 Burned Area product.
 During this time, he developed the workflows for generating vector files from the MCD45A1 Burned Area product which are distributed to the public and contributed to developing a NASA World Wind Java-based 3-D visualization tool for the MODIS Burned Area and Active Fire products.

 As a graduate research assistant, Michael’s research shifted to identifying the role of semantic overlap in object pair identification for preliminary classifications of very high resolution satellite and aerial imagery.
 Quantifying the semantic overlap is a necessary step for validating such classification maps in cases when the map and ground truth legend terminologies do not coincide in a 1:1 or 1:M fashion and is also required for identifying meaningful land cover / land use change over time.
 His master’s capstone centered on developing a Flex-based web application for the Central Africa Regional Program for the Environment (CARPE) known as CARPE Mapper which allowed users to visualize forest cover datasets, interact with the data, and download reports in .pdf or .csv formats.